-- being provided with a copy of this policy, which includes the identity, contact details and role of the DSLs and DDSLs; - the Staff Code of Conduct (including Whistleblowing, Acceptable Use of IT, Staff/Pupil Relationships, Low-Level Concerns content of the Safeguarding and Child Protection Policy and Comms including use of Social Media); - the Online Safety Policy; - the Pupil Behaviour Policy; - the school's safeguarding response to children missing from education; - online safety; and - Part 1 and Annex B of KCSIE (September 2022); Governors and Heads may allow those who do not work directly with children to read only Annex A, which is a condensed version of Part 1.
+- being provided with a copy of this policy, which includes the identity, contact details and role of the DSLs and DDSLs; - the Staff Code of Conduct (including Whistleblowing, Acceptable Use of IT, Staff/Pupil Relationships, Low-Level Concerns Policy and Communication Guidance including use of Social Media); - the Online Safety Policy; - the Pupil Behaviour Policies; - the school's safeguarding response to children missing from education; - Part 1 and Annex B of KCSIE (September 2023); Governors and Heads may allow those who do not work directly with children to read only Annex A, which is a condensed version of Part 1.

-All staff and Governors will receive a copy of this policy and Part 1 and Annex B (or, if appropriate, Annex A) of KCSIE (September 2022) and will be required to confirm that they have read and understood these.
+All staff and Governors will receive a copy of this policy annually and Part 1 and Annex B (or, if appropriate, Annex A) of KCSIE (September 2023) and will be required to confirm that they have read and understood these.
+This is done by completing a Google form document acknowledging they have read, understood and follow these procedures.

 All staff, including Governors, receive refresher training and safer working practice training every two years.
-In addition, staff will receive updates as required, and at least annually, in order to provide them with the relevant knowledge and skills to safeguard children effectively.
+In addition, staff will receive regular updates as required, and at least annually, in order to provide them with the relevant knowledge and skills to safeguard children effectively.
 This includes regular safeguarding training relevant to the age of the pupils in each school in addition to Prevent, Online-Safety and Child-on-Child abuse.